 Lastly, both companies ship to verified addresses in the 48 contiguous U.S. states, so most pups in the country can get delicious food right at their doorstep.
 In a nutshell, Ollie’s more flexible account management features help place the brand at the top of this category.

-However, Ollie’s unboxing experience is better overall.
-Ollie’s box is well organized and includes feeding instructions for each of your pups.
+The box is well organized and includes feeding instructions for each of your pups.
 Every food package is labeled with detailed information on nutrients, ingredients, and ideal storage conditions.
 This is also true for dry foods, which are delivered in zip-locked bags that can be stored in cool, dry places (like a pantry).
-Ollie's box is well-organized so unboxing is fun

 The first box comes with a scoop (to make portioning easier) and a “puptainer,” which is a suction-sealed bamboo-crafted container for storage of fresh food while in the fridge.
 The puptainer is dishwasher safe and makes it easier to keep your dog’s food in the fridge, right next to yours.

-Spot & Tango’s box is just as well-organized.
-The fresh food arrives in sealed packages that you’ll need to cut open.
+Both companies use a recyclable cardboard box lined with dry ice insulation for fresh foods.
+In the Spot & Tango’s case, the fresh food arrives in sealed packages that you’ll need to cut open.
 You’ll also get a food clip with your first order to seal up any leftovers and safely store them in the refrigerator.

 Both companies care about their environmental paw print, but Ollie shows more initiative through its store drop-off program for the Baked Bites bags.
 Overall, both Spot & Tango and Ollie work hard to make most of the packaging materials recyclable, but I think there’s more work to be done.

 Ollie and Spot & Tango feature customized meal plans, so the cost varies depending on your dog’s size and caloric needs.
-Plus, it also depends on whether you want to feed your pooch only fresh food or you combine dry and fresh.
+It also depends on whether you want to feed your pooch only fresh food or combine dry and fresh.

 Spot & Tango is the more affordable option.
-If you start with UnKibble, prices start from $1.45 per meal for the Beef & Barley version, going up to $2.12 per meal for Cod & Salmon.
-With the cheapest option, my 1.5-year-old Boston Terrier’s 2-week starter box would have cost $25.36/week (price is without a discount).
+For my 1.5-year-old Boston Terrier, prices for UnKibble start at $1.52 per meal for the Beef & Barley version, and up to $2.23 per meal for Cod & Salmon.
+With the cheapest option, a 2-week starter box, specifically designed for my Milo, would have cost $25.36/week (price is without a discount).

-If you opt for Spot & Tango’s fresh food, the costs vary between $2.28-$3.48 per meal, depending on which recipe you choose.
-The total cost for 2 weeks with the cheapest option would’ve been $39.87/week (no discount applied).
+If you opt for Spot & Tango’s fresh food, the costs vary between $2.28 and $3.48 per meal, depending on which recipe you choose and how much your dog needs.
+The total cost for 2 weeks with the cheapest option would’ve been $39.87/week for me (no discount applied).

 Adding Spot & Tango treats will cost you between $12 and $16 per bag (each bag weighs between 2.5 and 3 oz), but if you stick to just fresh food or use the fresh food in combination with regular dry foods, Spot & Tango remains more affordable than Ollie.

-Spot & Tango’s live discount is 50% off your first box + free shipping, and Ollie’s is Get 60% off your first box + a free bowl With these discounts, my final cost for 2 weeks' worth of fresh food (no treats or supplements) was $63.80 with Spot & Tango and $34.40 with Ollie.
+While both can be quite pricey, you can get some discounts – especially on your first order.
+Right now, Spot & Tango’s live discount is Get 50% Off + free shipping!
+Ollie’s is 60% Off Your First Box + a FREE Welcome Kit!
+With these discounts, my final cost for 2 weeks' worth of fresh food (no treats or supplements) was $31.90 with Spot & Tango and $18.21 with Ollie.

 Spot & Tango